ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil Language Specification.md

 - Semantics
   - Before each iteration, the runtime checks `DoneFlag`.
 If `true`, the loop exits.
   - Otherwise, control transfers to `StepAction`, which must eventually cause `DoneFlag` to become `true`.
-  - This construct enforces structured, verifiable loops aligned with the TS model’s deterministic execution.
+  - This construct enforces structured, verifiable loops aligned with the AS model’s deterministic execution.

 - Example
 ```tsl